 Imagine this: Their marriage has not been chosen by them, but they are happy anyway.

 They settle down in their own home, built on stilts for when the rainy season comes.
-Underneath they keep chickens, and on the land grows lychee trees she will later tell their granddaughter about.
 He works for the agricultural sector of the government; she runs a store out of their front room and raises their four daughters.
-He teaches her how to read and write.
+He teaches their family how to read and write.

 The world is changing, and when the rumors reach them, they decided to leave their homeland.
 The six of them are lucky; they huddle together under a tarp in the back of a truck and make it safely to the refugee camp.
 When asked, he decides they will go to America.